KooroshSadri/KooroshSadri.github.io/_pages/cv.md

 * Spring 2017: Teaching Assistant, SUT
   * Signals and Systems (undergraduate course)
-  * Duties included: Recitation Classes, HW Design and Grading
+  * Duties included: Recitation Sessions, HW Design and Grading
-  * Supervisor: Prof. Hamid Aghajan
+  * Course Instructor: Prof. Hamid Aghajan

 * 2015-2018: Part Time Physics Olympiad Teacher
   * In the first couple of years of my undergraduate studies, I was asked to teach physics Olympiad content at several high schools in Tehran.
 (Cf. Awards and Honors)